Halle Berry (She's Fine)

-"Halle Berry (She's Fine)" is the lead single by American rapper Hurricane Chris from his second studio album, Unleashed, The hip-hop song features guest appearances from a local rapper, named SVPA (formally known as Superstarr).
-The song was produced also by SVPA, along with Play-N-Skillz and Q Smith.
-The song originally belonged to SVPA who was signed to Play-N-Skillz who sold the song to Hurricane Chris.
+"Halle Berry (She's Fine)" is the lead single by American rapper Hurricane Chris for his second studio album, Unleashed.
+It was released on March 3, 2009.
+The hip hop song features a guest appearance from Killeen, TX rapper Superstarr (also known as SVPA).
+It was co-produced by the latter, alongside Play-N-Skillz and Q Smith.
+The song originally belonged to Superstarr, who was signed to Play-N-Skillz, of whom sold the song to Hurricane Chris.